Terms and Conditions

 Aggregate Information or Data: As a web site gathers individual pieces of Non-Personal Information (see definition below) from its users, it may combine similar data from many or all the users of the web site into one big “batch.”
-For example, the site may add up the total number of people in San Francisco, California (but not their names) who are seeking information about a certain topic and compare that to the number of people in Austin, Texas seeking the same information.
+For example, the site may add up the total number of people in Chicao, Illinois (but not their names) who are seeking information about a certain topic and compare that to the number of people in Austin, Texas seeking the same information.

 This sort of statistical information is called aggregate data because it reflects the habits and characteristics of a large group of anonymous people.
 Web sites may use aggregate data or share it with their business partners so that the information and services they provide best meet the needs of the users.
 Aggregate data also helps advertisers and sponsors on web sites know how effectively they are reaching and meeting the needs of their target audience.

 Browser: Short for web browser, a browser is a software application used to locate and display web (Internet) pages.
-The most popular browsers are AOL, FireFox, Microsoft Internet Explorer, and Netscape Navigator.
+Popular browsers include Safari, Chrome, FireFox and Internet Explorer.
 In addition, most modern browsers can present multimedia information, including sound and video, though they require plug-ins for some formats.

 Click Stream Information: A record of all the pages you have visited during your visit to a particular web site or the services you accessed from the site or from an email.
 Click Stream Information is associated with your browser and not with you personally.
 It records the archives of your browser.